Quantum Gram-Schmidt Processes and Their Application to Efficient State Read-out for Quantum Algorithms: Introduction

 The task of recovering the unknown quantum state from measurements, which is also known as Quantum State Tomography (QST), is one of the fundamental problems in quantum information science.
-QST has attracted significant interest from both theoretical \cite{PhysRevLett.105.150401, kyrillidis2018provable, haah2017sample, o2016efficient, cramer2010efficient, xin2017quantum} and experimental \cite{haffner2005scalable, riebe2006process, RevModPhys.81.299} perspectives in recent years.
-The best general tomography method \cite{o2016efficient} could reconstruct a $d\times d$ density matrix $\rho$ for the unknown state with rank $r$ by using $n=O(rd/\epsilon^{2})$ copies to the state, which implies $O(d/\epsilon^2)$ copy complexity for the pure state case $\rho=|\bm{v}\>\<\bm{v}|$.
-Recently, a state tomography protocol has been proposed \cite{kerenidis2018quantum} for the special case that the $d$ dimensional state $|\bm{v}\>$ is prepared by some unitary $U_v$ with real components, and the query complexity is $O(d \log d /\epsilon^2)$ for the $\ell_2$-norm error bounded in $\epsilon$.
+QST has attracted significant interest from both theoretical \cite{PhysRevLett.105.150401, kyrillidis2018provable, haah2017sample, o2016efficient, cramer2010efficient, xin2017quantum} and experimental \cite{haffner2005scalable, riebe2006process, RevModPhys.81.299, PRXQuantum.2.010318, PhysRevX.10.031064, PhysRevX.5.041006, PRXQuantum.2.010307} perspectives in recent years.
+The best general tomography method \cite{o2016efficient} could reconstruct a $d\times d$ density matrix $\rho$ for the unknown state with rank $r$ by using $n=O(rd\epsilon^{-2})$ copies to the state, which implies $O(d\epsilon^{-2})$ copy complexity for the pure state case $\rho=|\bm{v}\>\<\bm{v}|$.
 We remark that most of QML algorithms that output a $d$-dimensional state as the solution claim the time complexity polylogarithmical to $d$.
-Thus, directly using state tomography methods for state readout in QML is computationally expensive and would offset the gained quantum speedup.
+Thus, directly using state tomography methods for state read-out in QML is computationally expensive and would offset the gained quantum speedup.
 Since the required number $n$ is proven optimal for both cases \cite{o2016efficient}, any further improvement on $n$ could be achieved only by assuming special prior knowledge on state $\rho$.
 For example, QST via local measurements provides efficient estimation for states which can be determined by local reduced density matrices \cite{xin2017quantum} or states with a low-rank tensor decomposition \cite{cramer2010efficient}.
 However, the output states generated by QML algorithms normally do not have these structures.